Annie Fox's Blog...

 I can’t say exactly what all this has to do with parenting.
 Except that sometimes we just have to tough it out.
 And so do our kids.
 We can’t always rescue them up when they’re down.
 Maybe the best we can do is remind them that someone is always not happy, and right now they seem to be It.
 On the other hand, tomorrow (or even sooner) it might be their turn to be happy again.
 Just knowing that could help.

-Filed under: helicopter parents,Parenting — Annie @ 4:10 pm
+Filed under: Helicopter Parents,Parenting — Annie @ 4:10 pm

 ---------